Academic Catalog

 TVR 22500 Television Production and Direction (NLA)

 This intermediate studio television production course builds upon basic production techniques.
-Video aesthetic theories will be applied in creative studio productions.
-Prerequisites: TVR 10700 and TVR 11500.
+Multi-camera aesthetic theories will be applied in creative studio productions.
+Prerequisites: TVR 10700.
 (F-S)

 4 Credits